sysirq/note/安全研究/漏洞挖掘/polipo/dos_poc.md

-Polipo through 1.1.1,allows remote attackers to cause a denial of service
+Polipo through 1.1.1,allows remote attackers to cause a denial of service，

+When users continuously send maliciously constructed HTTP requests to Polipo, Polipo memory leaks, resulting in a denial of service attack

 # reason